fossasia/wp-tweet-feed-plugin/readme.txt

 Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes

 == Changelog ==

+= 2.3.9 =
+* Display dates based on your WordPress timezone setting

 = 2.3.8 =
 * Pass $tweet to widget_twitter_content filter